 The Health and Safety at Work Act 1974

-The primary piece of health and safety legislation you’ll need to be aware of as a limited company owner is the Health and Safety at Work Act 1974.
-This is a fairly broad piece of legislation which sets out a list of basic requirements that companies must fulfil.
+The primary piece of health and safety legislation you need to be aware of is the Health and Safety at Work Act 1974.
+This is a fairly broad piece of legislation that sets out a list of basic health and safety requirements that UK businesses must fulfil.

-Above all else, the Act mandates that all employers must protect the health, safety and welfare of all employees, casual workers or self-employed individuals, clients, visitors and member of the general public present on company premises.
+Above all else, the Act mandates that all employers must protect the health, safety, and welfare of all employees, casual workers, self-employed individuals, clients, visitors, and any members of the general public present on business premises.

-The Health and Safety at Work Act 1974 applies to most businesses in the UK – even sole traders and most self-employed individuals.
-There are admittedly certain types of self-employment that are exempt from health and safety regulations, as long as the individual in question and their work activities do not pose any sort of potential risk to the public.
+The Health and Safety at Work Act 1974 applies to most businesses in the UK, even sole traders and other self-employed individuals.
+There are certain types of self employment that are exempt from health and safety requirements, as long as the individual and their work activities do not pose any sort of potential risk to the public.

-What does your limited company need to do to manage health and safety risks?
+What does your company need to do to manage health and safety requirements?

-Fortunately, managing your limited company’s health and safety obligations and ensuring that you are compliant with existing legislation is fairly simple and affordable.
+Fortunately, managing health and safety obligations and ensuring that you are compliant with existing legislation is fairly simple and affordable.
 It doesn’t even require a major time commitment.
-All you need to do is carry out a few recurring tasks, and the amount of time and energy you must devote to those tasks depends entirely upon the size of your business and what it is your business does.
+All you need to do is carry out a few recurring tasks.
+The amount of time and energy you need to devote to those tasks depends entirely upon the size of your business and what it does.

-To make sure your limited company is staying on top of its health and safety obligations, you’ve just got to follow these five easy tips.
+To make sure your business is staying on top of health and safety requirements, you should follow the five easy tips below.

 1. Appoint a designated health and safety officer

-One of the first steps any company owner should take to ensure their business is health and safety compliant is to appoint a designated team member to manage all of your company’s health and safety activities (which we’ll outline in just a minute).
+One of the first steps any company owner should take to meet health and safety requirements is to appoint a designated team member to manage all health and safety activities (which we’ll outline in just a minute).

 If you run a small company that is a low-risk business in terms of health and safety, you’ll normally find that you can quite happily appoint an existing employee to take on these tasks without adding a whole lot to that person’s workload.

-That being said, if your company is bigger, or the activities your company carries out are particularly high-risk – such as operating fairground attractions or planning large events – you may find that you need to hire a full-time member of staff with the correct skills, knowledge and experience to manage your company’s health and safety obligations.
+That being said, if your company is bigger, or the activities your company carries out are particularly high-risk (such as operating fairground attractions, planning large events, or doing construction work) you may find that you need to hire a full-time member of staff with the correct skills, knowledge, and experience to manage health and safety requirements.

-If you’re unsure about how big an undertaking health and safety management could be for your limited company or the type of individual you should be appointing to mitigate those risks, the HSE can help to connect you with professional advice.
+If you’re unsure about how big an undertaking health and safety management could be for your limited company, or you’re not sure what type of individual you should be appointing, advice and guidance is available from the Health and Safety Executive (HSE).

 2. Create a health and safety policy

-It’s all well and good appointing somebody to manage your limited company’s health and safety obligations – but what’s the point pretending to manage health and safety if you haven’t got a written policy?
+It’s all well and good appointing somebody to oversee your company’s health and safety requirements, but you should also have a written policy.

 Drafting a health and safety policy for your company is an incredibly important step in mitigating any potential risks.
-Not only will it keep your designated health and safety officer strategically focussed, but by sharing it with staff you will also be able to ensure that all your team members know about your commitment to health and safety.
-More importantly, they will know what is expected of them in terms of behaviour, processes and reporting potential risks or incidents.
+It will keep your designated health and safety officer strategically focused, and you can share it with staff to ensure that everyone is aware of your commitment to health and safety.
+More importantly, they will know what is expected of them in terms of behaviour, processes, and reporting potential risks or incidents.

-Although the idea of writing a health and safety policy may sound quite daunting, the truth is your company’s policy doesn’t need to be long or complicated.
-All you really need is a short spreadsheet or document that details who is responsible for what activity, when it gets done and how it is completed.
+Although the idea of writing a health and safety policy may sound quite daunting, it doesn’t need to be long or complicated.
+All you really need is a short spreadsheet or document that details who is responsible for what activity, when it gets done, and how it is completed.

-If you need help writing a health and safety policy for your company, the HSE even has a range of examples and blank templates you can use for your business.
-Conveniently, some of the HSE’s health and safety policy templates even include a section for risk assessments – which we’ll get to next.
+If you need help, the HSE has many examples and templates of health and safety policies you can use.
+Conveniently, some of these even include a section for risk assessments, which we’ll get to next.

-One point worth noting is that if you are bound to comply with the Health and Safety at Work Act 1974 but have less than five employees, you don’t technically need to write down your health and safety policy.
-That being said, it’s usually a whole lot easier to stay on top of your responsibilities if you write down your policy and store it somewhere it can be referenced at short notice.
+If you are bound to comply with the Health and Safety at Work Act 1974 but have less than five employees, you don’t technically need to write down your health and safety policy.
+That being said, it’s usually a lot easier to stay on top of health and safety requirements if you write down your policy and store it somewhere it can be referenced at short notice.

 3. Conduct a risk assessment